Liturgy for Holy Eucharist

 Hear our prayer.

-Inspire the witness of God’s people throughout the world, for our bishop Todd, our priest Peter, for our sister community in Little Rock and Father Seth, for this gathering and for all the churches in Tulsa, and all our ministry partners.
-This week we pray especially for Restoration Anglican Church in Richardson, Texas, led by the Rev. Dr. Jed Roseberry.
-For all those visiting the Abbey of the Heights this week—for Andrea.
+Inspire the witness of God’s people throughout the world, for our bishop Jeff, our priest Peter, for our sister community in Little Rock and Father Seth, for this gathering and for all the churches in Tulsa, and all our ministry partners.
+This week we pray especially for St. Peter’s Church in Mount Pleasant, South Carolina, led by the Rev. AJ Sherrill.
+We pray for those visiting the Abbey of the Heights this week—for Micah, for Garrett.

 Lord in your mercy: